LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Introduction

-We integrate prior information into the loss function to train a transformer network in two ways: (1) we utilize them as weighting factors of the input training samples.
-In other words, if a layout does not match well with the given goal, its contribution to the learning process is diminished.
-Further (2), we use them to assess the quality of samples proposed during the training process.
-In the second case, expert knowledge is defined to be differentiable w.r.t. the predicted probabilities.
-In such manner, it serves as a form of a prior in the loss function.
-We discus the details in Section~\ref{sec:gen}.
+We integrate this information into the loss function of our trans\-former-based generative model in two ways: (i) as weights of training samples and (ii) as additional loss that assesses the quality of samples proposed during the training process.
+In the second case, expert knowledge needs to be differentiable w.r.t. the predicted probabilities.
+We discuss the details in Section~\ref{sec:gen}.

-In Section~\ref{sec:results} we evaluate the proposed method and compare it to a recent data-driven method that does not utilize additional knowledge~\cite{paschalidou2021atiss}.
-We show that with our approach we can improve the realism of generated room layouts.
-Finally, we generalize the manual loss to other examples, like overlap minimization to compensate potential geometric errors contained in the training data.
+In Section~\ref{sec:results}, we evaluate the proposed method and compare it to a recent data-driven method that does not utilize expert knowledge~\cite{paschalidou2021atiss}.
+We demonstrate that with our approach we can improve the ergonomic quality of generated layouts, effectively increasing the perceived realism compared to others.

-In summary, the contributions of this paper are: \begin{itemize} \item We introduce an ergonomic loss for indoor layout design that improves the ergonomic quality of the layouts.
-We derive this loss from the expert knowledge in ergonomics (Section~\ref{sec:scores}). \item We integrate the manually designed differentiable loss into the training of a Transformer network that augments the data-driven information and allows the control of the learned probability distribution (Section~\ref{sec:gen}).
-We also show that this can be generalized to various other (differentiable) functions, like minimizing geometric overlaps. \item We empirically show that we can train a generative model which creates samples that have the similar realism-level to the ground truth data but increases the ergonomic quality, and we generalize the introduced manual loss to other functions (Section~\ref{sec:results}). \end{itemize}
+In summary, the contributions of this paper are three-fold: \begin{itemize} \item We introduce a differentiable ergonomic loss that can be used to assess the ergonomic quality of interior layouts.
+We derive this loss from the expert knowledge in ergonomics (Section~\ref{sec:scores}). \item We integrate this differentiable loss into the training of a Transformer network (Section~\ref{sec:gen}). \item We empirically show that we can train a generative model with this loss that creates samples with increased ergonomic quality and realism compared to the state of the art (Section~\ref{sec:results}). \end{itemize}